davidkellis/able/README.md

 ##### Special case

-If a placeholder lambda is enclosed within a block, and the scope of the placeholder lambda extends to the boundaries of the block’s delimiters, then the full block is considered a lambda expression having the same parameters as that of the contained placeholder lambda.
+If a placeholder lambda is enclosed within a block, and the scope of the placeholder lambda extends to the boundaries of the block's delimiters, then the full block is considered a lambda expression having the same parameters as that of the contained placeholder lambda.

 For example:
 `5.times { puts("Greeting number $_") }` is treated as `5.times { i => puts("Greeting number $_") }`